dirtsimple/fun-factory/README.md

 With an appropriate `$out` and `$reducer`, you can set properties, call methods, transform the keys, skip keys, filter the results, etc.

-#### fn::schema($schema)
+#### fun::schema($schema)

-A shortcut for currying `fn::transform` with the given schema; i.e., it returns a function that, given an input, transforms it using the given schema.
+A shortcut for currying `fun::transform` with the given schema; i.e., it returns a function that, given an input, transforms it using the given schema.
 (The `$out` and `$reducer` transform arguments can be passed as the second and third arguments to the returned function.)

 ### Other Functions

-#### fn::is_callable_name($string)
+#### fun::is_callable_name($string)

 Returns true if `$string` is a syntactically valid PHP callable.
 That is, if `$string` matches a regular expression for a possibly-namespaced function or static method.
-The existence of the function, class, or method is not checked, only the syntax.  `fn()` uses this internally to distinguish callables from lambda expressions, while deferrring any class loading or function lookups until the resulting object is actually called.
+The existence of the function, class, or method is not checked, only the syntax.  `fun()` uses this internally to distinguish callables from lambda expressions, while deferrring any class loading or function lookups until the resulting object is actually called.

 ## API Version Compatibility